scalatra/scalatra-book/src/_30_helpers.md

 }
 {pygmentize}

-4. Your files are available through the `fileParams` or `fileMultiParams` maps:
+3. Your files are available through the `fileParams` or `fileMultiParams` maps:

 {pygmentize:: scala}
 post("/") {
   processFile(fileParams("thefile"))
+}
+{pygmentize}

+4. To handle the case where user uploads too large file, you can define an error handler:

+{pygmentize:: scala}
+error {
+  case e: IllegalStateException => halt(413, "too much!")
 }
 {pygmentize}

 ### Anti-XML integration